 This non-stop barrage continued until I escaped back into the ravine and found a forestry road.

 I began walking on the lightly snow covered road hoping to find a way to circle back to the rest of my family.

 Unfortunately with no real sense of where I was (having never been there before nor knowledge of the geography), I was essentially lost.

 I kept walking and walking through thicker and thicker snow and eventually came upon another group of people in a meadow beside another road.

-Amazingly, even at five I knew where I lived and I was able to provide pretty good directions for getting back home.
-So much so that these two men took me home that was some twenty miles or so away.
+Amazingly even at five years old, I knew where I lived.
+And I was able to provide pretty good directions for getting back home.
+So much so that these two men were able to give me a ride home, which was some twenty miles or so away.